siddhant-vij/Simple-Authentication-System/README.md

 Below are some of the potential improvements and added functionalities that can enhance the Simple Authentication System:

-**1. Data Encryption**: Encrypt the data in the CSV to ensure user data is secure even with direct file access.
+**1. Session Management**: A timeout mechanism that logs out the user after a certain period of inactivity.

+**2. Audit Log**: Maintain a log of all authentication activities for monitoring and security purposes.

-**2. Multi-Factor Authentication**: Introduce an option for users to enable additional security layers for logging in.
+**3. Multi-Factor Authentication**: Introduce an option for users to enable additional security layers for logging in.

-**3. Lockout Mechanism**: Implement a system to deter brute-force attempts by locking out or delaying login after consecutive incorrect password attempts.

-**4. Audit Log**: Maintain a log of all authentication activities for monitoring and security purposes.

-**5. Backup and Recovery**: Design a backup mechanism to safeguard user data and ensure recovery options in case of system failures.
+**4. Backup and Recovery**: Design a backup mechanism to safeguard user data and ensure recovery options in case of system failures.

-**6. Transition to a Relational Database**: Migrate from a CSV-based system to a more robust relational database like PostgreSQL or MySQL for better scalability, performance, and security.
+**5. Transition to a Relational Database**: Migrate from a CSV-based system to a more robust relational database like PostgreSQL or MySQL for better scalability, performance, and security.

-**7. Database Backup**: Implement routine backups of the database to ensure data safety in case of unexpected failures.
+**6. Database Backup**: Implement routine backups of the database to ensure data safety in case of unexpected failures.

-**8. Data Validation and Sanitization**: Enhance the system to validate and sanitize inputs more thoroughly to protect against SQL injection and other potential threats, especially if moving to a more complex database system.
+**7. Data Validation and Sanitization**: Enhance the system to validate and sanitize inputs more thoroughly to protect against SQL injection and other potential threats, especially if moving to a more complex database system.

 <br>